StefanSchroeder/Gocal/README.md

 more adequate.
 Perhaps you are right.
 The advantage of the XML package is, that I knew how to use it and also, the extensibility should I ever choose to allow more complex configuration.
 The defaultname is gocal.xml.
+Look at the sample file in the repository.
+Image can be a URL, which must start with http://

 		<Gocal>
 		<Gocaldate date="12/24" text="Heilig Abend" />